adunis/globe-seekers-vault/locations/Globeseekers I/Materia.md

 #### **Legacy of the Ancestors**

 The transformation from otherworldly ancestors to Materia’s new species highlights the plane’s power to reshape life in its image.
-The existence of elves, dwarves, and gnomes serves as a testament to Materia’s ability to adapt and integrate foreign elements into its ecosystem.
+The existence of elves, dwarves, and [[Gnomes]] serves as a testament to Materia’s ability to adapt and integrate foreign elements into its ecosystem.
 While these species have lost some of their ancestral independence, they have gained a profound connection to their new home, becoming an inseparable part of Materia’s ever-evolving tapestry.